NextMed

 Challenges

-Another important goal was to create a platform through which students, doctors, universities, and hospitals could compare the effectiveness of shock wave (ESWL), as well as laser (URS) therapy based on the patient's demographic data and parameters of kidney stone disease.
+The platform also needed to enable medical students, doctors, universities, and hospitals to compare the effectiveness between shock wave (ESWL) and laser (URS) therapy based on patient demographic data and kidney stone disease parameters.

 Process

-Stone Decision Engine.
-An intelligent decision-making system that chooses the treatment methodology: shock wave (ESWL) or laser (URS) therapy.
-It predicts the likelihood of success and complications based on patient information and data on all possible previous procedures.
+Stone Decision Engine: An intelligent decision-making system that selects the preferred treatment method: shock wave (ESWL) or laser (URS) therapy based on the likelihood of success and complications determined from the collected patient data.

 Thanks to the joint efforts of Focus21 and NextMed, it was possible to create not just separate applications, but a real software ecosystem that includes a full range of diverse tools necessary for the most effective treatment of kidney stones.
 It included six key elements.
 Gateway and Portal.
 The main entry point into the system itself, which provides unified authentication into all applications implemented within the TAS Platform.
 Plus, a portal, which is a dashboard that changes depending on the user's access rights.
 Stone Decision Engine.
 An intelligent decision-making system that chooses the treatment methodology: shock wave (ESWL) or laser (URS) therapy.
 It predicts the likelihood of success and complications based on patient information and data on all possible previous procedures.
 Simulator.
 The simulator allows the modeling of the SWL procedure based on data from previous procedures used for a particular patient.
 It allows the development of a truly effective treatment plan depending on various nuances.
 TxPro.
 A separate desktop application created specifically for technologists.
 It gives them the ability to record data about patients and their body's reaction to specific procedures when using shock wave (ESWL) or laser (URS) therapy.
 Follow Up.
 After the therapy is completed, the attending physician appoints a follow-up appointment to check the patient's condition.
 With this application, he passes on to the company information about everything that happened to the patient after treatment (for example, about possible complications during the recovery process).
 Reports.
 Quarterly reports are also an important statistical tool directly for their doctors and partner institutions.
 With this tool, you can compare current values with the best indicators, and if necessary, download the results in PDF.